How to Get Android Apps, Google Play Store on a Chromebook

 You can finally use Android apps on touchscreen Chromebooks, but there's a catch: the long-promised feature isn't available on all Chrome OS machines and requires use of the Beta channel for certain models.

+While most Chromebooks ship with the Play store, you might need to update your Chromebook to make these apps appear.
 Fortunately, Beta doesn't risk as much on a Chromebook as it does any other machine, as the cloud-based nature of Chromebooks means there's little work to do if and when you need to reset your device (moving back to Stable from Beta will wipe your disk).

 Hopefully, your Chromebook supports this feature now, but here are the current devices that support Android emulation natively in Stable channel, and those that require beta.
 If an item features an asterisk, it requires a profile migration process, described here.